Till Deaf Do Us Part: Song information

 "Ruby Red" had been written around 1978 but the band felt their original recording of it did not meet their expectations.
 The song was further developed and then recorded for Till Deaf Do Us Part.
 "She Brings Out the Devil in Me" developed into a song from a lick the band used to play at soundchecks.
 Holder then added a melody and lyrics to the lick.

 "M'Hat, M'Coat" was written by guitarist Dave Hill.
 Speaking of the song in 1989, Hill said: "It's just something I used to play around with when we were touring Europe and Jim said we should record it.
 So, we were in the studio and Nod was bashing out a few chords and really Jim rearranged it.
 We really recorded it on the spur of the moment and I think that's why it turned out so well."

-"Knuckle Sandwich Nancy" has lyrics which refer to a real-life incident suffered by Holder.
-During a 1978 gig in Porthcawl, a bouncer became too aggressive with the fans, to which Holder told him to lay off.
-The bouncer later attacked Holder after the show, giving him a broken nose and black eyes.
-Holder would press charges and the bouncer was sent to jail for three months.

 Critical reception

-Upon release, Kerrang! felt that the album showed Slade's "old habit of writing classic material rekindled", adding that it was "uncompromising entertainment guaranteed."
-Melody Maker believed the band had "regained their confidence" and were "bigger and badder than ever".
-They concluded: "The album on the whole reaffirms Slade as one of our most enduring and uncompromising bands."
-Sounds felt the album "hing[ed] entirely on the lame pun of its title".
-They added: "Not only is the record boring and deliberately thick, but it doesn't even work on those terms.
-Slade sound dreadfully worn out, about as convincing as Alexander Haig on a peace march."

-AllMusic retrospectively wrote: "Till Deaf Do Us Part is Slade's hardest-rocking album ever.
-Their playing is at its fiercest and the material totally kicks ass.
-Recommended for rockers."
-Joe Geesin of the webzine Get Ready to Rock! stated: "Till Deaf Do Us Part was another great set.
-Still classically Noddy Holder, but less cheese, not classic Slade but some damn good hard rock with that boot stomping Slade trademark.
-A very underrated period of the band's career."
-Q later listed the album at No. 16 on the "20 Most Painfully Punning Album Titles of All Time."
+Upon its release, Robin Smith of Record Mirror praised Till Deaf Do Us Part as "uncompromising entertainment guaranteed" and noted that the band's "old habit of writing classic material has been rekindled".
+He added, "Slade are a much-needed tonic and it's amazing in the sorry days of '81 that Britain hasn't made much more of them."
+Peter Kinghorn of the Newcastle Journal stated, "Rousing, anything-goes happy rock may not be subtle, but it's effective."
+Peter Trollope of the Liverpool Echo described it as Slade's "best album ever" and stated, "No frills, no fuss – honest boogie, and how well they can play.
+They've been away too long but Till Deaf should put them back in the big time."
+Dave Murray of the Reading Evening Post noted the album includes "Lock Up Your Daughters" and "many more sing-along foot-stompers" and added that "the great thing is it actually sounds like a live recording".

+Ian Ross of the Liverpool Daily Post praised it as "just about the best hard rock album of the year, narrowly squeezing out on the last Def Leppard offering".
+He added, "The re-emergence of one of this country's finest pop bands has been one of the more pleasing things to come out of 1981.
+The Wolverhampton stompers have returned with a definite vengeance under a tongue-in-cheek heavy metal guise."
+James Belsey of the Bristol Evening Post wrote, "One of the most welcome events has been the continuing revival of Slade's fortunes and their new album reflects their newfound confidence.
+Noddy Holder's maniacal master of ceremonies performance is magnificent, the band play better than ever and good rockers include 'Lock Up Your Daughters', 'It's Your Body Not Your Mind' and 'Ruby Red'."
+John Coldstream of The Daily Telegraph, in a combined review with AC/DC's For Those About to Rock We Salute You, considered both albums to be the "best of the heavies this month" and noted they are "brutally honest, or rather, honestly brutal".